Robert Briscoe (politician): Later life

-Briscoe retired from the 17th Dáil before the 1965 election, being succeeded by his son, Ben who served for a further 37 years.
+Briscoe retired from the Dáil at the 1965 election, and he was succeeded by his son, Ben who served for a further 37 years.
 In 1956, Briscoe became the first Jewish Lord Mayor of Dublin, although he was not the first Jewish Mayor in Ireland.
 That title belongs to William Annyas, who was elected Mayor of Youghal, County Cork in 1555.
 Briscoe was Dublin's first Jewish Lord Mayor, although Lewis Wormser Harris was elected Lord Mayor in 1876, but died before assuming office.
 Briscoe served a one-year term and was re-elected in 1961.
 In this capacity, he often travelled abroad to negotiate trade deals in behalf of the Irish Republic and was famously photographed lighting a menorah in New York City.
 After being told that the Lord Mayor of Dublin was Jewish, Yogi Berra allegedly joked, "Only in America!"

 Death and legacy

-His memoir, For the Life of Me, was published in 1958.
-He died 29 May 1969 and, following an Orthodox Jewish funeral, he was buried at Dolphins Barn Jewish Cemetery in Dublin.
+Briscoe's memoir, For the Life of Me, was published in 1958.
+He died on 29 May 1969 and, following an Orthodox Jewish funeral, he was buried at Dolphins Barn Jewish Cemetery in Dublin.

-In later years, his son Ben Briscoe opposed the messianic cult of personality surrounding now disgraced former Taoiseach Charles Haughey during the 1980s, which Ben Briscoe compared to a "Fascist Dictatorship" forcibly imposed upon Fianna Fáil.
+In later years, his son Ben Briscoe opposed the messianic cult of personality surrounding Taoiseach Charles Haughey during the 1980s, which Ben Briscoe compared to a "Fascist Dictatorship" forcibly imposed upon Fianna Fáil.
 Briscoe accordingly helped lead the discontented anti-Haughey faction within Fianna Fáil, which included Charlie McCreevy.
 Like his father before him, Ben Briscoe, too, served as Lord Mayor of Dublin from 1988 to 1989 and described winning the election as one of the proudest moments of his entire life.

 The Emerald Isle Immigration Center in New York City has devoted a special prize called the Robert Briscoe Award.
 The group celebrates the historically very close relationship between Jewish and Irish communities in New York City and honours Jewish New Yorkers who have helped support immigration in the United States.
 The 2016 Award Winners were Queens Borough President Melinda Katz and Deborah King, director of SEIU 1199's training and employment funds.
 Previous winners have included former New York Mayor Ed Koch, disgraced former Gov. Eliot Spitzer, and U.S. Senator Charles Schumer.